-A new emission factor development approach of greater accuracy than the AP-42 method, centers on a new mobile monitoring method that has emerged in the past few years.
-The mobile monitoring approach can either be used as a replacement for the AP-42 method, or it can be used in hybrid fashion in combination with the AP-42 method, as discussed below.
+A series of approaches of greater accuracy centers on a new mobile monitoring method that has emerged in the past few years.
+Mobile monitoring is completely independent of the requirement for road surface sampling.
+This new approach can either be used as a replacement method, or it can be used in hybrid fashion in combination with the AP-42 method, as discussed below.

 The alternative mobile monitoring method is based on a vehicle continuously sampling its own dust plume on a second-by-second basis as it travels along representative roadway segments.
-The mobile monitoring method relies on plume concentration as a relative measure of plume emissions, and each method configuration requires only one calibration test series against the roadside reference method.
+This mobile monitoring method relies on plume concentration as a relative measure of plume emissions, and each method configuration requires only one calibration test series against the roadside reference method.
 The application of mobile monitoring has significantly less physical constraints than the AP-42 method, is less labor intensive, and provides critically important information on emission variations across roadway systems.

 The mobile monitoring method is especially useful in preparing a detailed and accurate road dust emission inventory for a specified study area.
 The test vehicle is driven over statistically sampled roadway classes in normal traffic to determine an average dust plume concentration for each roadway class or specific road segment.
 The VMT values for roadways in the study area can be used as the initial basis for proportional sampling of each roadway class.

 For example, if urban freeways and expressways account for 30 percent of the VMT, then approximately 30 percent of the mobile monitoring effort should be directed to sampling roads within that functional class.